aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Structure.md

 ### Object

-Chain putted on a joint.
+Chain put on a joint.

 [[/Images/API-Structure/pic-object.png]]